Use the filter options provided below to narrow the project list.

 In October 2018 the City received a letter from the Department of Planning, Lands and Heritage (DPLH) announcing the formation of a working group to support a taskforce to develop a sustainability and tourism strategy for Pickering Brook and the surrounding area.
 The letter included the taskforce terms of reference and identified two objectives:

 The City has since been working closely with DPLH and other members of the working group to prepare technical studies and engage with the local residents in the area.
-It is likely the outcomes of the Taskforce investigation will be announced in mid-late 2020.

 All City Projects